Dynamic speckle: Applications

 Biological tissue is one of the most complex that can be found in nature.
 Besides it is worsened by the intrinsic variability present between one sample and another.
 These facts make even more difficult the comparison of results between different samples even in presence of the same stimulus.
 In this context, speckle patterns have been applied to study bacteria, parasites, seeds and plants.

 Other fields of application are the analysis of drying paint, control in gels, foams, corrosion, efflorescence, etc.

-Dynamic Speckle analysis
+Analysis

 Several mathematical and statistical tools have been proposed for the characterization of the activity of a dynamic speckle pattern.